davenquinn/xenoliths/paper/text/chapters/05-modeling.md

 flow data.
 An assessment of model sensitivity presented in
 @sec:model_supplement includes biases that may influence the model results.
 Most pertinent is the underestimation of modeled geothermal gradients due to lack of accounting for exhumation during lithospheric thermal equilibration.
-This would: 1. for the slab
-window scenario, further push
-the model results out of the field of acceptable mantle lithosphere geotherms derived from xenolith constraints; 2. for the Monterey plate, push it to the upper margin of the field; and 3. for the reheated mantle nappe scenario, push it towards the centroid of the field.
+This would: 1. push model results for the slab window scenario further out of the field of acceptable mantle lithosphere geotherms derived from xenolith constraints; 2. push the Monterey plate to the upper margin of the field; and 3. push reheated mantle nappe towards the centroid of the field.
+The direction of these potential model biases is summarized in
+@fig:model_comparison.